lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 ![High level architecture](/articles-data/2023-09-10-big-tech-software-interviews/post-high-level-min.png)

-You should not spend more than 5 minutes in this step.
+You should not spend more than 10 minutes in this step.

 The goal is not to cover every nitty gritty detail of the system, but to show that you understood the problem, you know the main components of the system, and the flow of data from input to output is clear.

 #### 3. Flesh out details for each component

-This step should take roughly 1/3 of the interview duration.
+This step should take roughly 1/3 of the interview duration, 20-25 minutes.

 You now have to take each component of the high-level design and go one step deeper, fleshing out enough technical details, such that if someone took your diagram and notes after this step they would have a good idea how to start implementing your system.